bernard-kavanagh/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 #### Example of Implementation {#sec-exp-yang2owl-uc}

 To illustrate the YANG2OWL approach, we briefly report below on an experiment conducted with real world data from a virtualized 5G infrastructure.
-In the context of the Network Change Management process, *impact analysis* prior to conducting a scheduled operation can be run on the ITSM-KG.
+In the context of the Network Change Management process, *impact analysis* prior to conducting a scheduled operation can be run on an ITSM-KG.
 It aims to determine all the components of the 5G core network that are dependent on a given (set of) network infrastructure element.
 For example, for a scheduled operation on a leaf node (i.e. a network element in a 2-tier spine-leaf architecture), the impact calculus will return all the servers connected to the leaf, all the Virtual Machines (VMs) hosted on these servers, all the Network Functions (NFs) deployed on these VMs, and ideally all the telecom services using these NFs.